OfficeDev/hands-on-labs/O3653/O3653-22 Synchronize Outlook data/QuickStartLab.md

   }
   ```

   1. Save all changes.
 Open the **Build** menu and choose **Publish InboxSync**.
-Click **Publish**.
+Choose **Publish**.

     ---
     **Note:** You may receive a warning about conflicting assemblies when publishing after adding the SignalR library.
-If so, double-click the warning in the Visual Studio **Error List** and click **Yes** when asked if you want to fix the conflicts.
+If so, double-click the warning in the Visual Studio **Error List** and choose **Yes** when asked if you want to fix the conflicts.
 After the conflict is fixed, attempt to publish the app again.

     ---